MicrosoftDocs/visualstudio-docs/docs/version-control/git-browse-repository.md

 > :::image type="content" source="media/vs-2022/git-detached-head-commits-illustration.png" alt-text="Detached head commits illustration":::
 > To learn more about the detached head state view the following Git documentation: [Detached Head](https://git-scm.com/docs/git-checkout#_detached_head)

 Checking out the tip of a remote branch can be helpful if you would like to quickly review a pull request and evaluate the latest updates.
 To do that in Visual Studio, first make sure to fetch and get the latest updates from your remote repository.
-Then right click on the remote branch you would like to review and select **Checkout Tip Commit**.
+Then right-click the remote branch you would like to review and select **Checkout Tip Commit**.

 :::image type="content" source="media/vs-2022/git-checkout-tip-commit.png" alt-text="Checkout tip commit" lightbox="media/vs-2022/git-checkout-tip-commit.png":::

 ## Next steps